GitHubbubble/gitPro/README.md

 And you will learn how to do it, why it is a pretty amazing tool and in what cases you won't want to use it.

 ##How to Rebase
-Assuming that we creat a branch `cs100` on your remote branch `master`.
+Assuming that we creat a branch `cs100` on your remote branch `master`:
 ```
 $ git checkout -b cs100 origin
 ```
 ![commit 2](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit2.png)

-After switch to it we can make some change
+After switch to it we can make some change:
 ```
 $ touch file
 $ git add file